-Each time the board makes a capital increase from authorised capital, it must amend the articles of association to set the new ordinary share capital and reduce the authorised capital by the amount of the increase.
-When the two years are over, it must delete the provision on authorised capital from the articles of association.
-If the company needs fresh capital, the board must submit a new request to the annual general meeting.
+Each time the board makes a capital increase within the capital fluctuation margin, it must amend the articles of association to set the new ordinary share capital.
+When the five years are over, it must delete the provision on the capital fluctuation margin from the articles of association.
+If the company needs a new capital fluctuation margin, the board must submit a new request to the annual general meeting.

-The shareholders' decision on the request for an authorised capital increase depends on the purpose of the increase and whether or not their preemptive rights are maintained.
-As in the case of an ordinary capital increase, the maximum accepted by Ethos is in principle 50% of issued share capital at the time of the authorisation (legal limit) if pre-emptive rights are guaranteed and 15% if they are limited or waived.
-The shareholders should, however, monitor the total potential dilution that successive authorisations could lead to when added up (ordinary, authorised and conditional capital).
+For the "increase" part of the capital fluctuation margin. the shareholders' decisions depend on the purpose of the increase and on whether or not the preemptive rights are maintained.
+When this request does not contain specific objectives.
+Ethos accepts an authorisation of maximum 20% of the share capital issued at the time of the authorisation (legal limit) if the preemptive rights are guaranteed and 10% if they are limited or withdrawn.
+However, shareholders should be aware of the potential total dilution that could result from the authorisations granted as a whole (share capital, capital fluctuation margin and conditional capital).

-C. Conditional capital
+Conditional capital